 The policy covers the University, with the constituent colleges (Coleg Sir Gar and Coleg Ceredigion) having their own safeguarding policies.
-These will report to the Safeguarding Forum and will be represented at meetings.

-For students registered on programmes of study at collaborative partner institutions, the following procedures will apply:
+For students registered on programmes of study at collaborative partner institutions, normally procedures from that institution are followed in the first instance.